Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 Identification

 Carpenter ants are typically large compared to other ants, measuring around 0.25 to 0.75 inches long [1].
-Most of them are black, but some can be reddish-brown or have a combination of red and black coloring.
+Most are black, but some are reddish-brown or have a combination of red and black.

 This activity can cause wooden walls to sound hollow.
 You might also see damaged wood near windows, doors, and baseboards.

 They generally don’t harm garden plants.
-Still, their nesting habits can damage the wooden structures that may be used to support these plants.
+Still, their nesting habits can damage wooden structures used to support these plants.

 How to Get Rid of Carpenter Ants Naturally